caneara/varnish/docs/pages/datetime.md

 * A Luxon `DateTime` object.
 * A JavaScript `Date` object.
 * An ISO 8601 `string` e.g. '2022-08-11T17:22:00.000Z'.

-## Caveats

-At this time, the component does not honor or use seconds.
-For most applications, this isn't a problem, as users rarely need such fine-grained control over times.

 ## Time zones